 GETTING RID OF THE EVIDENCE

 Most people, even the ones who don’t own pets, love them.
-But, when it’s not your pet you tend to be a bit desensitized which makes it much easier to be put off by a fowl smell or a floor littered in hair.
+But, when it’s not your pet you tend to be a bit desensitized which makes it much easier to be put off by a foul smell or a floor littered in hair.

 Make sure you clean, clean, clean and clean some more.
 This goes for staging your home period—but with pets you really need to take it to a new level.